 But recently, I came across a diagram in a peer-reviewed paper on a completely different topic that accidentally told me exactly why vitamin C does this: ascorbic acid eventually oxidises to erythrulose!

-However, dehydroascorbic acid also decomposes, and it does it irreversibly.
-It turns into a number of things, but for our purposes here, we only care about the fact it turns into 2,3-diketogulonic acid, which then turns into erythrulose, according to the reactions I’ve drawn below:
+However, dehydroascorbic acid also decomposes, and this process is irreversible.
+It turns into a number of different substances, but for our purposes here, we only care about the fact it turns into 2,3-diketogulonic acid, which then turns into erythrulose, according to the reactions I’ve drawn below:

 Related post: The Science of How Fake Tan Works

 So that’s why vitamin C serums can stain – the ascorbic acid essentially turn into fake tan on your skin!
-Mystery solved.
+And you’ll notice that it has that signature soy sauce-like fake tan smell too.

 How to Avoid Vitamin C Staining Your Skin